Tooth Extraction and Removal in La Jolla

 During some dental extractions, the tooth may be intentionally cut and removed in sections.
 This process is common when teeth are firmly anchored within the socket or if the tooth’s roots are curved.

 After the procedure, Dr. Spencer will provide you with specific instructions.
-Caring for your dental extraction site is a simple process that allows the extraction site to heal.
+Caring for the tooth removal site is a simple process that allows the extraction site to heal.
 Dr. Spencer will provide you with gauze, which you will need to bite down on to halt blood flow.
 You should leave the gauze pad on the site while biting down for 30-45 minutes and you will need to replace the gauze and repeat for 30 minutes.
 Continue to change the gauze regularly until the bleeding subsides.

 Some swelling and pain may occur after the procedure but should subside within 48 hours.
 An ice pack applied to the site will reduce swelling and pain medications should be taken as prescribed.
 If antibiotic medications are prescribed, be sure to take the medication for the entire duration prescribed or the infection may return.

-Drink plenty of water and consume healthy, soft foods until the extraction site heals.
+Drink plenty of water and consume healthy, soft foods until the tooth removal site heals.
 You can return to your normal diet as soon as you feel comfortable.
 Maintaining a routine of brushing and flossing after the initial 24 hours will keep the mouth clean and promote rapid healing.
-If you have any questions regarding dental extractions, please contact Dr. Spencer’s La Jolla or Rancho Santa Fe office immediately.
+If you have any questions regarding dental extractions, please contact Dr. Spencer’s La Jolla – North Pacific Beach dental office immediately.